Skip to content

-Thai Dessert Museum, Bangkok
+Thai Dessert Museum

 Sweet aromas of coconut milk, palm sugar, and pandan leaves fill the air at this specialized museum dedicated to Thailand’s rich dessert-making traditions.
 The Thai Dessert Museum stands as the country’s only institution focused entirely on preserving and showcasing the intricate art of traditional Thai confectionery, from ancient royal recipes to beloved street-side treats that have shaped the nation’s culinary identity for centuries.